The Fascinating History of Data Visualization: From Basic Maps to BI

 Scottish political economist and engineer William Playfair is the father of statistical graphics.
 In 1786, He published a book that incorporated graphical representations of data.
 He introduced a variety of graphs and charts in his book Commercial and Political Atlas.

 The book demonstrated the balance of trade in England using graphs.
 To your surprise, people still use several cutting-edge data visualizations used by Playfair.
 However, it is worth mentioning that data was generally shown in dry tables without considering its potential interpretation during those days.
+By introducing graphical methods, Playfair revolutionized the way data over time was analyzed, making trends and patterns more accessible.

-19th Century John Snow
+19th century John Snow

 In 1855, British physician John Snow (no, not that Jon Snow from Game of Thrones) leveraged the graphics based on statistical data to tackle cholera epidemic.
 On the London map, he used dots to refer to each case of cholera.
 These dots led to the cholera origins, a water pump on Broad Street.